LucasColas/Poker-AI/README.md

 # Install

 You need Python 3.11 (or newer version).
+Open a powershell or a command prompt.

-Then git clone this repository (enther that command in a command prompt) :
+Then git clone this repository (enther those commands in a command prompt) :

 ```bash
 git clone git@github.com:LucasColas/Poker-AI.git